HIGH SPEED MACHINING OF DIES AND MOLDS (REVISITED)2011-03-02 - By Ron Field, Millstar

 When is machining considered to be high speed machining?
 My answer has changed over the years.
 I used to say that HSM starts at 1,200 surface feet per minute (sfm), but what I found was that many customers that only have 4,000 rpm spindles thought they could not perform HSM.
 I now think of HSM as a process instead of a given number for sfm, rpm or feed rate.
 Many variables affect what rpm or feed rate would qualify as "high speed."
 Some of the important factors are machine type, spindle, control speed, toolholder, cutting tool and the biggie–tool extension (how far the tool sticks out from the holder).

 None of these factors can be overlooked, but some are more important than others.
 Tool extension is the most important because longer extension translates to less rigidity in the process.
-Less rigidity makes it likely that more heat will be generated from the vibration.
+Less rigidity makes it likely that more heat will be generated from the replica watches for men vibration.
 With more heat, the rpm will have to be reduced.
 Similarly, the toolholder is important because run-out will create vibration and generate heat.

 New tool coatings being developed today will withstand more heat, but there is a maximum amount of heat a particular coating can handle.